 However, Tuuk’s not completely evil.
 For starters, he’s a vegetarian; meat (and especially Lamarr’s cooking) never really sat right in his stomach.
 And second, he has an interest in magic.
 Seeing as most goblins shy away from the arcane arts, it’s something he’s kept a secret, even from Rolfin.

-After a recent raid on a group of delegates from Lantern Falls, Tuuk kidnapped an apprentice mage named Laren riding with the group.
+After a recent raid on a group of magic students from Lantern Falls, Tuuk kidnapped an apprentice mage named Laren riding with the group.
 He covertly whisked Laren away to his office, where he keeps her hidden and fed.
 In exchange for keeping her alive, she’s worked with Tuuk to teach him magic.
 While she hasn’t exactly “fallen in love” with her captor, she has developed a bond with the brutish gobbo.

 Should the characters initiate combat with Tuuk, Laren will come to his aid, begging the characters to spare his life.
 She will make the case for Tuuk, saying that he wishes to change in his heart and leave his old life behind.
 Of course, that is easier said than done.
 There is no love for goblins in the Kingdoms, especially not those originally of cannibalistic, mountain-dwelling tribes.